lewisHome/p4_Advanced_lane_finding/writeup_template.md

 --------------|-------------
 ![GoodLight](examples/Good_light.jpg)|![Shadows](examples/Shadows.jpg)

-As the above images show in good light the lane lines appera very sharply in the S and L channels however under bad lighting conditions the lanes appear more clearly in the H Channel.
+As the above images show in good light the lane lines appear very sharply in the S and L channels however under bad lighting conditions the lanes appear more clearly in the H Channel.

 3.)
 The next step is to perform a perspective transform to provide a top down view of each image.
 THis is carried out using the perspectiveTransform function on lines 58 - 63.